ijzm/RespriteHero/README.md

 * LightPunch#8664 for the project name.
 * The Backpack Hero Team for creating an awesome game.
-* The Unofficial Backpack Hero Modding Discord for helping stablishing a modding community.
+* The Unofficial Backpack Hero Modding Discord for helping establishing a modding community.